 I think the same quality of sushi could be had at the other restaurants in the market as they all serve the same quality fresh fish from the Tsukiji fish market.

 So, don’t be disappointed if you’re not able to visit either of these restaurants.
+As you still might be eating some of the best sushi in Tsukiji fish market.

 My Experience Having Sushi for Breakfast at Tsukiji Fish Market